Brett SheehanProfessor of History and East Asian Languages and Cultures

 Office: SOS 173

-Brett Sheehan is associate professor of Chinese history at the University of Southern California.
+Brett Sheehan is professor of Chinese history and director of the East Asin Studies Center at the University of Southern California.
 He received his Ph.D. from the University of California-Berkeley in 1997.
-He is the author of Trust in Troubled Times: Money, Banking and State-Society Relations in Republican Tianjin, 1916-1937, Harvard University Press, 2003, and numerous articles and book chapters.
-He is currently working on a book exploring the relationship between authoritarian developmental states and capitalism from about 1900 to 1953 in China.
+He is the author of Trust in Troubled Times: Money, Banking and State-Society Relations in Republican Tianjin, 1916-1937 (Harvard University Press, 2003) Industrial Eden: A Chinese Capitalist Vision (Harvard University Press, 2015), and numerous articles and book chapters.

 - Ph.D.
 Modern Chinese History, University of California, Berkeley, 12/1997

 - Sheehan, B. (2015).
 Industrial Eden: A Chinese Capitalist Vision.
 Harvard University Press.
 Amazon.com author page

 - Sheehan, B. G. (2003).
 Trust in Troubled Times: Money, Banks and State-Society Relations in Republican Tianjin.
 Cambridge, MA: Harvard University Press.

 - Sheehan, B. (2014).
 "Shotgun Wedding: The Dongya Corporation and the Early Communist Regime".
 The Capitalist Dilemma in China’s Communist Rev. Cornell University Center for International Studies, East Asia Program.

 - Sheehan, B. (2013).
 "Unorganized Crime: Forgers, Soldiers, and Shopkeepers in Beijing, 1927, 1928".
 The Order of Space in Republican Chinese City pp. 95-112.
 Brill.